hirrolot/datatype99/README.md

 |----------|----------|
 | `of` | `DATATYPE99_of` |
 | `ifLet` | `DATATYPE99_ifLet` |

+ - There is a built-in deriver `dummy` which generates nothing.

  - [Arity specifiers] and [desugaring macros] are provided for each public Metalang99-compliant macro exposed by Datatype99.